 Lowest Common Ancestor of a Binary Tree

-, from a binary tree.
+You are given two nodes, a and b, from a binary tree.
 Each node contains a link to its parent node.
 Your task is to determine their lowest common ancestor (LCA).

 The node structure is defined as follows:

-is defined as the deepest node in the tree that has both a
+The lowest common ancestor of two nodes a and b is defined as the deepest node in the tree that has both a and b as descendants (a node is considered a descendant of itself).

 Example 1: